SimplexIS/Woocommerce-Backordered-Products/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 This Wordpress plugin will create a submenu page, showing a table of all backordered products in Woocommerce.

+== Description ==

+This Wordpress plugin will create a submenu page, showing a table of all backordered products in Woocommerce.

+This plugin is also available on GitHub: https://github.com/SimplexIS/Woocommerce-Backordered-Products

+Please help me improve this simple plugin by sending me bug reports or other ideas for improvement.